 The number of ants on Earth right now is probably hard to get precise, but studies suggest that there might be around 10 quadrillion of the insects living on the planet at any given time.
 So, they’re stronger than us, they’ve been here longer than us, and there’s much, much more of them…

 There’s an ant species – the trap jaw ant – which has the ability to snap its mouth shut at a staggering 140 miles per hour.
 It’s thought to be the quickest known natural movement in the animal kingdom.

-Do you know any interesting or fun facts about ants that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about ants?
+Share them in the comments below!